Best Places to Travel After the Coronavirus Quarantine

 • Undergo temperature checks upon arrival.

-• Travelers will be required to wear face masks and follow social-distancing measures during their stay on the island.
+• Wear face masks and follow social-distancing measures during their stay on the island.

 Phase 2 of the island’s new responsible approach to tourism will commence on August 1, 2020, with details to be revealed in the weeks ahead.
 For more information on St. Lucia’s reopening plans, visit stlucia.org/covid-19.

-Antigua in the West Indies of the Carribean is surrounded by coral reefs and well known for its beautiful white sand beaches.
-Feel free to fall asleep in a beach chair for days on end.
-Or hop in the water for scuba diving and snokeling of some old shipwrecks.
+Antigua in the West Indies of the Carribean is surrounded by coral reefs and well known for its beautiful, white sand beaches.
+Feel free to fall asleep in a beach chair for days on end, or hop in the water for scuba diving and snokeling around some of the amazing old shipwrecks just offshore.
+You can’t beat Antigua when you’re ready to travel after the Coronavirus and want somewhere warm and inviting!

 What to Expect